amathsow/dymab/README.md

-# DyMAB: Anytime Multi-Agent Path Planning Using Non-Stationary Multi-Armed Bandit and Adaptive Large Neighborhood Search
+# DyMAB: Adaptive neighbourhood selection for MAPF via non-stationary bandits

-DyMAB, a novel anytime algorithm for MAPF problems that integrates non-stationary (dynamic) multi-armed bandit (MAB) framework into Adaptive Large Neighborhood Search (ALNS).
-Using a windowed Queue of size W to track recent rewards, DyMAB efficiently adapts neighborhood selection at each step, ensuring that the most effective heuristic is used.
+DyMAB, a novel anytime algorithm for MAPF problems that integrates non-stationary (dynamic) multi-armed bandit (MAB) framework into Adaptive Large Neighbourhood Search (ALNS).
+Using a windowed Queue of size W to track recent rewards, DyMAB efficiently adapts neighbourhood selection at each step, ensuring that the most effective heuristic is used.

 We have implemented 2 versions of DyMAB tailored for Non-sationnary MAB : DyMAB($\alpha$-UCB) and DyMAB($\epsilon$-Greedy)

-Note: The code is based on Balance-MAPF implementation(https://github.com/thomyphan/anytime-mapf).

 The code require `Python 3.10` and external C++ libraries [`BOOST 1.81.0`](https://www.boost.org/) and [`Eigen 3.3`](https://eigen.tuxfamily.org/), and [`CMake`](https://cmake.org)